Please note: this event has passed

 Responsible investing is often described as the integration of Environmental, Social and Governance (ESG) considerations into investment processes and decision-making.
-In the past few years, ESG has become incredibly popular all over the word.
+In the past few years, ESG has become incredibly popular all over the world.
 At the same time, it has attracted a lot of criticism and controversy.
 What exactly is ESG?
 How impactful is it?
-What are the reasons for controversy?
+What are the reasons for the controversy?

 Want to learn more?

 Take the KEATS Sustainability & Climate module and gain a King’s Experience Award.
 This open-access, interdisciplinary module on environmental, economic, and social sustainability has been co-created with students, staff, and alumni.
 It offers everyone, no matter their field, a broad and critical understanding of sustainability and the climate crisis.
 You can enrol via this link.